silviucpp/erlcass/README.md

 *An Erlang Cassandra driver, based on Datastax cpp driver focused on performance.*

+In case you want to discuss based on this project join me on WowApp - https://www.wowapp.com/w/silviu/Silviu-Caragea

 ### TODO List:

 - Add support for multiple sessions